 You can let your turkey sit for an hour before carving and serving, BUT ONLY IF YOU LEAVE THE COOKING BAG OR FOIL CLOSED.

-If you have other things that need to go into the oven, get them right in, or cook them ahead in a crock pot , electric fry pan or stove top.
+If you have other things that need to go into the oven, get them in immediately while the turkey rests, or cook them ahead in a crock pot , electric fry pan or stove top.
 Don’t take any chances on letting that turkey get into the danger zone.
-(41-135 degrees).
+(41-139 degrees).

 HAPPY THANKSGIVING!
 IT’S NOT ABOUT THE BIRD!